krystianbajno/provisioner/list-of-tools-to-download.md

 # CompilerIgnore
 1. Parse the file
 2. If tool exists in category assign to category
 3. Else give unassigned dir
 4. Move repositories to dirs, group by compiled / to distribute and not.
 Create directories according for each for in for.
 Exploits are seperate category.
+5. The tools that are encrypted are personal.
+Algorithm is AES-256-GCM.
 # NoDistribute
 https://github.com/Syslifters/sysreptor
 https://github.com/fortra/impacket